saskiabruhn/Quantum-Density-Matrix-Word-Embeddings/README.md

 # Quantum Density Matrix Word Embeddings
 Python implementation of my master thesis 'Density Matrix Methods in Quantum Natural Language Processing': https://doi.org/10.48693/111 \
-It trains density matrices as word embeddings from a given small text corpus using a quantum neural network ande valuate word similarity of the trained word embeddings.
+It trains density matrices as word embeddings from a given small text corpus using a quantum neural network and evaluates the word similarity of the trained word embeddings.

 ## Getting started